 This Guide provides the structure and educational content for dental teams to conduct experiential, "hands-on" training to improve their response to a medical emergency in the dental office.
+Practicing mock emergency drills is the "Standard of Care."

 Repetition is the mother of learning.